michaelfranz/recogx/model_card.md

 For more information on MFC, see https://en.wikipedia.org/wiki/Mel-frequency_cepstrum

 The model therefore does not work with audio directly.
-Instead an audio sample is converted to an MFC image using some utility code, which for convenience is included in this project.
+Instead， an audio sample is converted to an MFC image using some utility code, which for convenience is included in this project.
+The preprocessing code produces objects, which are already of the correct shape for input to the model.
+This saves us having to resize the inputs when loading
+data.

 **Output:**